xendren/rancher-demo/README.md

 1. Edit `base/configs/source-vars.yaml` and set the following:
     - `MY_NAMESPACE`: the namespace into which the app will be deployed (default: `rancher-demo`).
 This will be created if it does not already exist.
     - `URL_HOST`: the hostname portion of the URL that the ingress will answer on (default: `rancher-demo.cl.monach.us`)
+2. Run `kubectl apply -k base` to deploy the application.